Photosynthesis — Key Points

 - These high energy electrons leave PS1 and are passed along the electron transport chain.

-- At the end of the chain is NADP+, which is joined by an electron travelling down the electron transport chain.
+- At the end of the chain is NADP+, which is joined by electrons travelling down the electron transport chain.
 This reduces NADP+ to NADPH

 - The electrons from P700 in PS1 are replaced by electrons coming from PSII